tylunel/pvpumpingsystem/README.md

 It relies on pvlib-python for the photovoltaic power generation, and implements different models of pump for the simulation.

 # Installation
 *pvpumpingsystem* works with Python 3.5 and superior only.

-## For active users

-If you are new to Python we recommend to use Anaconda to install and use Python.
-You can find it here: https://www.anaconda.com/products/individual.

-If you plan on editing the software and you are on Windows, install Git to simplify the download and the versioning of the package (on Linux, Git should be native).
+## With Anaconda and Git already installed

-Once you have Anaconda and git installed, open the command line interface 'Anaconda prompt', change directory to the one you want to install pvpumpingsystem in, and type in:
+In *Anaconda prompt*, change directory to the one you want to install pvpumpingsystem in, and type in:
 ```
 pip install -e git+https://github.com/tylunel/pvpumpingsystem#egg=pvpumpingsystem
 ```

-To ensure 'pvpumpingsystem' and its dependencies are properly installed, run the tests by going to the directory of pvpumpingsystem and by running pytest:
+To ensure *pvpumpingsystem* and its dependencies are properly installed, run the tests by going to the directory of pvpumpingsystem and by running pytest:
 ```
 cd src/pvpumpingsystem
 pytest
 ```

-## For more passive users
-----Still to come----
+## Other installation
+Consult the docs for more information: https://pvpumpingsystem.readthedocs.io/en/latest/installation.html

 # Hands-on start